flintban/flintban/README.md

 <h5 align="left"> ▶︎ Open to discussion / respectable arguments.
 <h5 align="left"> ▶︎ INT/C+H all you want if I'm AFK. </h4>
 <h5 align="left"> ▶︎ Other then Zoophilia/Pedophilia I do not have a DNI.
+<h5 align="left"> ▶︎ Do not label me as pro/anti ship, I know my own morals and I know the law - I do what I want and I do it safely.
+<h5 align="left"> ^ ▶︎ If you make me uncomfortable / you're annoying I'll just perma hide you lmao
+<h5 align="left"> ^^ I don't care about 'problematic' shit and if you try to label me as such for the stuff I participate in, I'll just hide you. ^^
 </details>
 <h5 align="left"><details>
 <summary><h3 align="center">PLEASE DON'T</summary>